leanswift/leanswift.github.io/mobile/src/pages/mo-receipt.md

 ### <a name="submit-scr"></a>Reporting Receipt

-On successfull retrival of head info data for the item number.
-User can select a order and can be reported.
+On successful retrieval of head info data for the item number.
+Users can select an order and can be reported.

-After selecting an line item in the order.
+After selecting a line item in the order.
 Enter the location and manufactured quantity.

-All entered details will be validated and if the data were valid the slider will be shown.
+All the entered details will be validated and if the data were valid the slider will be shown.
 On slide to confirm the order receipt will be reported.

 <img src="../images/MORE/3.gif" style="zoom:100%;" />

 # <a name="m3sample"></a>M3 Sample Flow

-This section describes the MO Receipt workflow in M3 to create purchase order.
+This section describes the MO Receipt workflow in M3 to create the purchase order.
 The current warehouse and facility selection can be made using the search icon on the top right corner of the screen.

 ### <a name="crt-pms"></a>Create customer order PMS001